How to Become a Streamer

 So you want to become a video game streamer?

 You might think that you’re not good enough, not pretty enough for broadcasting, or not funny enough.
 Well lucky for you none of the f*cken matters.
 You really only need one of those skills and the will power to learn and adapt to the audience.
 To be honest some of the largest streamers like pro CSGO players get over 40k live viewers a stream.
-The same can go for untalented game players who have spectacular commentary.
+The same can go for untalented game players who have spectacular commentary, or other outstanding characteristics.
 The point here is that you, me, anybody can get into a niche of streaming and gain an audience.
-I’m here to help you figure out how to become a streamer, but it will be up to you to figure out your niche
+I’m here to help you figure out how to become a streamer, but it will be up to you to figure out your niche, and to be persistent in chasing your stream dreams.

 What will you need to start streaming?
 (Equipment)